 Pro tip: Subscription businesses and SaaS companies need effective ways to manage high volumes of financial data and recurring electronic transactions, and it can be incredibly challenging to parse this data and prepare financial statements using outdated technologies or accounting processes.
-Consider where financial accounting efforts can be improved, or where tools like automation can be applied to streamline management and eliminate human error.
+Consider where financial accounting efforts can be improved, or tools like automation can streamline management and eliminate human error.

 Failing to subtract discounts

 Many businesses take too broad a view of recurring subscriptions and calculate the value of all active users based on the normal, non-discounted annual rate (e.g. $100/year).
-However, if you have recently offered your customers a discounted rate or a promotion (e.g. 25% off the normal rate), these customers will need to be accounted for and you will need to adjust your ARR to reflect the actual total value of all subscriptions.
+However, suppose you have recently offered your customers a discounted rate or a promotion (e.g. 25% off the normal rate).
+In that case, these customers will need to be accounted for and you will need to adjust your ARR to reflect the total value of all subscriptions.

-Pro tip: When determining your base ARR before adding expansion revenue and subtracting losses, begin with customers who are subscribed at the normal recurring rate.
-Once you have this number, calculate the total value of discounted subscriptions, add it to your initial base, and continue with the process from there.
+Pro tip: When determining your base ARR before adding expansion revenue and subtracting losses, begin with subscribed customers at the average recurring rate.
+Once you have this number, calculate the total value of discounted subscriptions, add it to your initial base, and continue the process.

 Not accounting for late payments

-Your customers won’t always pay on time, and ARR is meant to account only for reliable streams of recurring revenue.
-Therefore, customers who are currently late on their annual payment should be placed in the category of lost revenue, and the corresponding value should be deducted accordingly.
+Your customers won’t always pay on time, and ARR is meant to account only for reliable recurring revenue streams.
+Therefore, customers who are currently late on their annual payments should be placed in the category of lost revenue, and the corresponding value should be deducted accordingly.

 Pro tip: Separating subscription values based on factors like discounted rates or late payments can’t be avoided if you hope to get an accurate view of recurring revenue.
 However, the process doesn’t need to be as labor-intensive or time-consuming as you might think.
-Again, take a close look at your existing financial management processes and consider integrating an automation tool to categorize your customers based on relevant metrics in real time.
+Look closely at your existing financial management processes and consider integrating an automation tool to categorize your customers based on relevant real-time metrics.

 3 ways to boost annual recurring revenue

-Having a positive ARR that is positioned for continued growth can be an attractive selling point to potential investors.
+A positive ARR positioned for continued growth can be an attractive selling point to potential investors.
 Here are a few areas to focus on when attempting to boost your annual recurring revenue.

 Reduce customer acquisition cost (CAC): The costs associated with generating new customers can add up quickly, and the more you spend to bring customers in, the less return you’ll ultimately realize on contracts and subscriptions.
 When you’re evaluating and interpreting ARR, you’ll want to compare recurring revenue with CAC and determine where factors like marketing spend can be reduced or more effectively leveraged to increase your ARR.

-Increase retention/lifetime value of your customer base (LTV): As the total value that customers provide to your business, increasing the lifetime value (LTV) of your customer base is critical to boosting ARR.
+Increase retention/lifetime value of your customer base (LTV): As the total value that customers provide to your business, increasing your customer base's lifetime value (LTV) is critical to boosting ARR.
 The most reliable way to grow your LTV is to focus on improving initiatives surrounding customer retention.
-This might mean optimizing user experience at the level of the application or offering a more personalized customer service experience.
+This might mean optimizing user experience at the application level or offering a more personalized customer service experience.

 Consider new upgrades to incentivize engagement: Upgrades can go a long way toward increasing your overall ARR.
-After performing an evaluation of the upgrades and add-ons your business currently offers, identify where new features might be added and integrated as part of a new subscription tier.
+After evaluating your business's current upgrades and add-ons, identify where new features might be added and integrated as part of a new subscription tier.
 Alternatively, depending on how active your customer base is, you may want to rethink your pricing strategy and adjust the price of certain services to reflect demand.

 Take control of your finances with Ramp

-The way your organization manages expenses and controls spending has a direct impact on your ability to turn a profit.
-Knowing that expense management is an increasingly complex task in today’s hyper-digitalized environment—particularly for startups and small businesses—Ramp created a card and platform that not only simplifies accounting processes but makes it easy to customize and enforce strict controls around employee spending.
+How your organization manages expenses and controls spending directly impacts your ability to turn a profit.
+Knowing that expense management is an increasingly complex task in today’s hyper-digitalized environment—particularly for startups and small businesses—Ramp created a card and platform that simplifies accounting processes and makes it easy to customize and enforce strict controls around employee spending.

 In addition to earning cash-back rewards on recurring purchases, the Ramp card for small businesses and startups includes: